 Studies have shown a connection between oral and overall health.
 Regular dental cleanings may help lower your risk for some diseases, like heart disease and stroke.
 Many medical conditions, some of them life-threatening, can be detected in their early stages by your dentist during a routine oral exam.

-Most Delta Dental plans have low or no copayments/coinsurance for routine preventive care such as dental cleanings and checkups every six months.
-If you take advantage of your benefits, you’ll save money in the long run by avoiding more costly dental procedures that can result from poor oral hygiene.
+Get the most value from your dental benefits.
+Most Delta Dental plans have low or no copayments/coinsurance for dental cleanings and oral exams.
+If you take advantage of your benefits now, you may be able to save money in the long run by helping to protect your oral health and potentially avoiding more costly and extensive procedures.

 For these advantages and more, make an appointment with your dentist today.

 Want this article in flyer form?
 Download a copy.

 The oral health information on this website is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.